adamalbrecht/nice-form/README.md

-# Nice Form: Dead Simple Form Builder for React 0.14+ (WIP)
+# React Form Helper

-Nice Form is a form builder for React.js with a dead-simple API.
+React Form Helper is a small form building library for React.js that helps to remove boilerplate and make it easy to validate your forms.
 It is inspired by [Redux-Form](https://github.com/erikras/redux-form), [Formsy-React](https://github.com/christianalfoni/formsy-react), and [Angular](https://angularjs.org/) 1.x forms.

 ## Status: